 An example is the Uruguayan football (soccer) star Luis Suarez.
 You might know him as that gifted but flawed player who liked to get handy with his teeth and bite opposing players.

-Back in 2011 he played for Liverpool FC in the English Premier League.
-During that 2011/12 season, during a game against arch-rivals Manchester United, Suarez got into it with then-United captain Patrice Evra.
+In 2011 he played for Liverpool FC in the English Premier League.
+During that 2011/12 season, in a game against Manchester United, Suarez got into it with then-United captain Patrice Evra.
 Evra, a Frenchman, accused Suarez of racially abusing him during their confrontation, an accusation Suarez denied.

 Was Suarez being racist to Evra or not?
 I don’t know.
 Only Suarez knows that.
 But he was correct in saying that what he said was common all over Latin America and not used as a racial slur, more of a nickname.
 In fact, a few years later, in 2020, fellow Uruguayan footballer Edison Cavani also got into trouble when he used the word “negrito” in a social media post.

 As someone who lives in Latin America, I’m inclined to believe Suarez here.
 But for anyone not familiar with the nickname culture in this part of the world, I can see how shocking it is.
 One thing that should be pointed out is that although 2011 was Suarez’s first year living in England, he’d already been in Europe since 2006, playing in the Netherlands.
 There’s a strong argument that after five years in Europe, he should have known that Latin cultural norms don’t fly across the Atlantic.
 So there’s that.

 I mentioned “chinos” earlier.

 Should Japanese/Korean/Vietnamese people take offense?
 Should Chinese people take offense?
 I don’t know.
 Is it the same question as asking if I should take offense at gringo?
 Is gringo offensive to me?

 All I know is that the person calling you gringo or chino more than likely intends no offense.
 But does that make it okay?

 And then there’s the body shaming.